FUTURE TO THE BACK?

 My first reaction was that it is a 50s-60s station wagon: passenger seats which fold flat into the floor (unlike 90s minivans whose seats latch in place so they can be taken out and put in the garage, though more recently minivans have offered fold-flush seats).

 Another 50s-60s station wagon feature recently popping up in minivans is the locker-in-floor in the rear, giving much needed secure storage for vehicles without trunks.
-(Used as footwell for the extra rear-facing seat that big GM wagons offered as an option.)
+(Also used as footwell for the extra rear-facing seat that big GM wagons offered as an option.)

 Of course windowed minivans of the last two decades have been used for what station wagons used to be, just taller to be roomier but with compromised suspension to fit in the same garages.